Cleaning And Maintaining Your Grill Or Smoker

-It is helpful to have on hand a putty knife, a bucket, rubber gloves, a stiff wire brush, a softer scrub brush, sponges, steel wool, paper towels, garden hose with nozzle (or pressure washer), dish soap, and cleaner fluid.
+It is helpful to have on hand a plastic putty knife, a bucket, rubber gloves, a stiff wire brush, a softer scrub brush, sponges, steel wool, paper towels, garden hose with nozzle (or pressure washer), dish soap, and cleaner fluid.
 A mild enzymatic cleanser like Dawn Grill Cleaner is probably safer than chemical cleaners whose residue could be noxious.
 Never use oven cleaner on the interior and cooking surfaces.
-Scrape and brush them off, wash them with soapy water and or use a mild cleanser like Simple Green.

 If you have a built-in thermometer, clean the probe and if you use a hose be careful not to get water into the dial area.
 Then again, most built-in dial thermometers are crap, so why don't you just remove it and use the hole to insert the probe of a good digital thermometer.

 Gas grills.
 Make sure the gas supply is disconnected and the valve is closed when you do maintenance (DOH!).
 Keep in mind that to prevent gas cylinders from being attached to air lines, gas connections work in reverse of the normal "righty tighty, lefty loosey" rule.
 Gas connections tighten when you turn them to the left.

 If you use water to clean, remove electrical parts like igniters or cover them with plastic wrap and tape.
 Some new grills have glass or ceramic "infrared" burners.
 They need to be handled very carefully.
 Read the manual.

-Clean the louvres that allow exhauset to escape.
-They also provide draft through the cooking chamber and that pulls oxygen into the combustion system so you get an the optimum flame.
+Clean the louvers that allow exhaust to escape.
+They also provide draft through the cooking chamber and that pulls oxygen into the combustion system so you get an optimum flame.